 Look for these first signs of spring across Canada

-With the springing forward of our clocks and increased daylight, many Canadians are getting antsy for the arrival of spring, perhaps especially for our friends in the Atlantic provinces (darn you, Nor’easter!).
+With the springing forward of our clocks and the increased daylight, many Canadians are getting antsy for the arrival of spring.

 What can be more delightful than noticing the little signs that signal the arrival of a new season, such as the singing of a songbird, buds emerging at the tips of bare tree branches and the sparkle of water thawed from ice-covered ponds?

 Here are some harbingers of spring to look out for across the country.

 Each spring, skies across Canada are filled with the sights and sounds of millions of birds arriving home from their southern wintering grounds.
 One of the first to watch (and listen) for is the red-winged blackbird.
 Males are dapper chaps, sporting glossy black feathers with bright red and yellow shoulder badges, called epaulets.
 Keep your eyes peeled for these medium-sized songbirds around wetlands, hayfields and meadows, and hear them sing a loud and unmistakable gurgling song of “konk-ke-ree.”

 Blossoms and wildflowers

 Some of Canada’s major cities boast about the opportunity to see beautiful pink cherry blossoms, as the trees flower only for a limited time in spring.
 But if you want to see something even more exquisite and on the wilder side in coastal BC, search for blooming salmonberry.
 This native Canadian plant features deep pink flowers on cinnamon-coloured canes, and will eventually produce edible berries in late July.

 These native shrubs provide food for birds like the rufous hummingbird, which arrive in western Canada from their wintering ground in Mexico.
 Look out for males that put on a stylized aerial display for females over large salmonberry patches.